jorshi/ddsp-timbre-remap/README.md

 For more details on the research check out the [paper](http://instrumentslab.org/data/andrew/shier_nime2024.pdf) and listen to examples on the [research webpage](https://jordieshier.com/projects/nime2024/).

-**Coming Soon** -- export trained models and load them in an audio plug-in for real-time timbre remapping.
+[TorchDrum](https://github.com/jorshi/torchdrum-plugin) -- export trained models into an audio plug-in we developed alongside this research for real-time timbre remapping in your DAW.

 ## Install
 Clone the repo and then install the `timbreremap` package.
 Requires Python version 3.9 or greater.